-Grades and Grade Point
+Grades and Grade Point:

-BRTC uses the following grade point system to calculate GPA.
+BRTC uses the following grade point system to calculate grade point average (GPA).
 Instructors have the final decision on grades.
 Students receiving an "I" have one semester to make up the work.
 If work is not made up, "I" grades become "F" grades.

-Grade Description Grade Point(s) Awarded
+GRADES DESCRIPTION GRADE POINT(S)

+AWARDED

 Α Excellent 4

 В Good 3

 С Average 2

 D Passing 1

+F Failing 0

 Р Passing 4

 F Failing 0

-Ι In Progress 0
+I In 0

+Progress/Incomplete

 W Withdrew 0

 AU Audited 0

-The following grades are not applicable to degrees or certificates: A~, B~, C~, D~
+The following grades are not applicable to degrees or certificates: A~, B~.
+C~, D~.